JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-onboard/multiplatform-upgrade-app.md

     // Collects all strings emitted by a Greeting().greet() call init {
-        // Wraps the call to the suspending Flow.collect() function.
+        // Starts collection in a coroutine owned by this ViewModel.
-        // The launch() coroutine is used within the ViewModel scope,
+        // It remains active while the ViewModel is retained and is
-        // so it will run only in correct phases of the lifecycle viewModelScope.launch {
+        // cancelled automatically when the ViewModel is cleared. viewModelScope.launch {
             // Appends each new phrase to greetingList Greeting().greet().collect { phrase ->